 For students repeating this course, you may request to be exempt from the lab (and have your lab mark carried forward from before) if you have completed all the lab experiments with an acceptable lab mark.
-You must contact your lab supervisor and obtain explicit permission to be exempt from the lab.
+You must contact your lab supervisor (prmartin@physics.carleton.ca) no later than May 13th, 2024 to obtain explicit permission to be exempt from the lab.